stanislaw/SoftwareDesignHeuristics/README.md

 Explore-Expand-Extract can be loosely mapped to the Spring-Summer-Autumn seasons.

-### Working with standards
+## Documentation

+- Good documentation is dry and boring.
+This can create an illusion that writing good documentation is easy when in fact it is not.

+## Standards

-Implementing standards in an organization can be hard and messy but without any standards everything gets 10-100x harder and messier.
+- Implementing standards in an organization can be hard and messy but without any standards everything gets 10-100x harder and messier.

+- **Standards favor good practice.** If a company has adopted a practice that makes sense and creates value, it is highly unlikely that this practice would be turned down or considered inappropriate by any standard.

 ## Safety